Serhiy-K/TFTGLCDAdapter/README.md

 * Set proper parameters for SPI bus.

 For use this adapter with Marlin you need:
-* Add/replace your Marlin's files with files from suitable archive in "For-Marlin" directory.
+* For Marlin-1 add/replace your Marlin's files with files from archive in "For-Marlin" directory.
+* For Marlin-2 you need get latest code from https://github.com/Serhiy-K/Marlin/tree/TFT-GLCD-adapter.
 * Check `TFTGLCD_ADAPTER` section in **Conditionals_LCD.h** and recompile Marlin firmware.
 * Read **Readme.txt** in "For-Marlin" directory for more details.